atufkas/angular-openweather-app/README.md

 You can pick one of these options:

 1. serve this repository with a webserver of-your-choice
-2. having installed node.js, you can run a script starting a simple web server:
+2. having installed node/npm (> 5.2.1), you can start a simple web server with `npx`:

 ```
-$ ./scripts/web-server.js
+$ npx serve app
 ```

-Then navigate your browser to `http://localhost:<port>/app/index.html` to see the app running in your browser.
+Then open `http://localhost:3000/` in your browser.

 ### Run tests